jreisinger/docs/data/notes/go/pointers.md

 ---------|----+----+----+----+----+----+----+----+----+----+----+----+----+----+----+----+----+
 Variable | x                 | y  | px                | py                | pz                |
 ```

+Pointers are [always](https://go.dev/play/p/t638QHuE21E) only a machine word in size (usually 32 or 64 bits) no matter what type they point to.

 # How to work with them